Space industry of Scotland

 In 2017/18 it was estimated that the space industry in Scotland employed approximately 8,000 people with an annual growth rate of 12% between 2013 and 2018.
 London Economics published a report projecting £2billion in income for Scotland's space cluster by 2030.
 Scottish space industry jobs represent almost 1 in 5 of all UK space industry employment.

 Scottish Space Groups

 Space Scotland

 Space Scotland (formerly Scottish Space Leadership Council) is an industry coordinating body created to promote the Scottish space industry.
-In conjunction with Scottish Space Academic Forum and The Scottish Government, they have published A Strategy for Space in Scotland 2021.
-This document describes a plan for the continued development of the Scottish space industry over the next decade.
+In conjunction with Scottish Space Academic Forum and The Scottish Government, they have published A Strategy for Space in Scotland 2021 for the continued development of the Scottish space industry over the next decade.
+It acts as a "single voice" to collectively represent the wider Scottish space industry organisations, such as the Scottish Space Academic Forum and the Scottish Government Space Group.